 In many cases, consumers pay off these debts because they continue to appear on their credit reports.
 Just because the debt appears on your credit report doesn’t necessarily mean you have to pay it.

-The only time I would pay an old debt beyond the statute of limitations was if I knew that I could get them to remove a negative item from my credit report.
+The only time you should pay an old debt beyond the statute of limitations is if you know you can get a debt collector to remove the negative item from your credit report.
 The statute of limitations on debt is an entirely separate issue from the reporting limits on debt on your credit report.

 Statute of Limitations on Debt Collection May Vary By Contract Type